-Cathal Costello Coakley O'Neill Town Planning Ltd.
+Alannah Hurley Coakley O'Neill Town Planning Ltd.

-1.0 Circle K Frankfield, Frankfield Road, Cork
+1.0 Circle K Polefield, Commons Road

-- 1.1 The subject site comprises an existing Circle K service station located on Frankfield Road to the south of Cork City.
-The service station site is generally triangular in shape, is comprised of 4 no. pump islands with a canopy over and a single storey amenity building which contains a main retail area, coffee making facilities, staff facilities as well as back of house areas. - 1.2 The service station is accessed via two entrances off Frankfield Road.
+- 1.1 The subject site comprises an existing Circle K Polefield service station located on Commons Road in Blackpool to the north of Cork City.
+The service station site is generally triangular in shape, is comprised of 3 no. pump islands with a canopy over and a single storey amenity building which contains a main retail area, coffee making facilities, staff facilities as well as back of house areas. - 1.2 The service station is accessed via two entrances off Commons Road/N20.
 The main ID sign is located between these two entrances, adjacent the roadside boundary.
-Car services such as air and water and a car wash facility are located to the east of the site. - 1.3 To the north of the site is a travel Lodge which shares an access with Frankfield Service Station.
+Car services such as air and water and a car wash facility as well as a laundry kiosk are located to the south of the main amenity building.
+A Parcel Motel is also located at the eastern side of the building. - 1.3 The site is bound to the north by Commons Road, to the west by residential estates such as Mulberry & St. Michael's, to the south is a Dino's Restaurant and to the east is the N20 with Blackpool Retail Park located at the opposite side of the road.